 After you have run the wires between the boxes you are ready to make the "home runs" to the electric panel.
 A Home run is the wire that goes from the first box in the cirucit to the electric panel.
 To pull a home run simply run a wire from the first box in your circuit to the electric panel.
 Leave about 10" hanging out at the handy box and 2' of extra wire after the wire enters the electric panel.

-(this is not a basement wiring image but the home run wiring principal is the same.
-The wire going into the floor is the home run, it goes to the electric panel.
+This image shows wiring on a shed wall.
+The wire going into the floor is the home run, it goes to the electric panel on the outside of the shed.
+Sometimes the electrical sub panel is installed on the inside wall of the shed.
 In a basement you will most likely go up to the ceiling or along the walls to make the home run).
 Nailing plates are only required when the hole for the wire is closer than 1 1/4" of wood protecting the wire.

 "I'm declaring victory over the shed project.
 Thanks for the great plans and for answering my various e-mails along the way."
 John